cssu/cssu.ca/content/ba2250/index.md

 Over the years, we've collected many books from generous (or forgetful!) students, and we proudly maintain a new cozy home for them.
 We hope that our library shelf provides more accessibility to student learning and curiosity.
 Students can read in the study space, or loan a book out with a deposit of a piece of UofT/government ID.
 If you'd like to donate a book, please speak to the office manager on duty!

 You can use the dry-erase markers/erasers at the whiteboard; to borrow one, please deposit of a piece of UofT/government ID.
-You can also purchase new markers at the store.

 <!-- --- -->